chrisgrieser/finder-vim-mode/README.md

     open "karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/chrisgrieser/finder-vim-mode/main/addons/finder-vim-spotlight-addon.json"
     ```

-6. The first time you receive a notification, you are asked whether
-   notifications should be allowed or not.

 ## Updates
 Unfortunately, Karabiner has no mechanism for auto-updating plugins.
 Therefore,
 you have to install updates manually by re-running the code above.
 You can check
-for the last commit date to see whether there has been an update:
+the last commit date to see whether there has been an update:

 ![Last commit shield](https://img.shields.io/github/last-commit/chrisgrieser/finder-vim-mode?style=plastic)